opercoder/kubernetes/README.md

 - running a cluster storage daemon on every node
 - running a logs collection daemon on every node
 - running a node monitoring daemon on every node
+### Job
+A Job creates one or more Pods and will continue to retry execution of the Pods until a specified number of them successfully terminate.
+As pods successfully complete, the Job tracks the successful completions.
+When a specified number of successful completions is reached, the task (ie, Job) is complete.
+Deleting a Job will clean up the Pods it created.
+Suspending a Job will delete its active Pods until the Job is resumed again.
 ***
 _This info from https://kubernetes.io/docs/._